ansible/ansible/docs/docsite/rst/community/collection_development_process.rst

 Making your PR merge-worthy
 ===========================

 We do not merge every PR.
-Here are some tips for making your PR useful, attractive, and merge-worthy.
+See :ref:`collection_quickstart` for  tips to make your PR useful, attractive, and merge-worthy.

-.. _collection_changelogs:
+.. _collection_changelog_fragments:

 Creating changelog fragments
 -----------------------------